Vaei/PushPawn/README.md

 # PushPawn
 ***Due to the use of Git LFS, do NOT download a zip or your content will be missing.*** You will need to clone this via `git clone https://github.com/Vaei/PushPawn.git`

-Allows pawns to push each other, uses GAS to prevent desyncs that often occur when colliding with AI due to lack of net prediction between Characters.
+Provides a net predicted solution for Pawns to Push each other.
+Uses GAS to prevent desyncs that often occur when colliding with AI.

 The primary purpose is to overcome desync when players collide with AI, but does provide a nice "soft collision" result instead of the rigid "hard collision" that most games have.